bsenst/agents-capstone-project/README.md

    ```

 ---

-## 🌟 Security, Privacy & Heuristics

-Traditional LLM implementations fail in clinical settings because sending medical texts or organizational practices to central APIs poses massive data leakage hazards.

-The **Praxis-IT Agent Studio** mitigates this by relying exclusively on the **Local Resilient Offline-Engine**:
-- **100% Client-Safe:** No network requests are dispatched to external AI systems.
-- **Zero Token Cost:** No model API subscriptions, keys, or rate limits.
-- **Deterministic Formatting:** Outputs pristine, standard Markdown every time without hallucinating or corrupting critical guidelines.

----
-*This repository serves as a fully functional submission prototype for the Kaggle 5-Day AI Agents Intensive Course Capstone.*
+*This repository serves as a prototype for the Kaggle 5-Day AI Agents Intensive Course Capstone.*